The importance of hypoglycemia

 Do not forget that in the prognosis of hypoglycemia, the speed with which it is corrected is very important...

-When you or someone you live with is at risk for hypoglycemia, it is especially important to learn what to do.
+When you or someone you live with is at risk of hypoglycemia, it is especially important to learn what to do.
 Do not forget that low levels of sugar can cause permanent changes in brain structures...

 ARE YOU INTERESTED?